sezito2/Justice-Centered-Data-Design/src/02-Why-Stats/03-freq-dist-EDA.md

 }
 ```

-Import the `mapDateObject` function in the initial import statement at the top of this page, so you can start to develop and test it as you use it.
+Import the `mapDateObject` function in the `import` statement at the top of this page, so you can start to develop and test it as you use it.
+I have already imported the `getUniquePropListBy()` function from `utils.js`, so you only need to add a comma after it—like you do in Arrays.

 <p class="tip">
   Console logs are your friend for testing your code!
 Just be sure to erase them, when you don't need them anymore.